floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 Grunt falls into the same categoy - slightly uninteresting personal-plot, *deep* lore.
 I actually felt like I lost a lot of respect for the Krogan during Grunt's plotline.
 This may be reductive, but they were just *so dumb*.

 All of their rituals - the repeated decimation of their planet, the Thresher Maw coming-of-age duel, the constant aggressiveness: It *all* works against them.
 I find it baffling that a prosocial species does so many antisocial things.
+How they even achieved spaceflight is beyond me.